JasperFx/lamar/docs/guide/index.md

 options for conventional and auto-registrations, decorators and interceptors, and most importantly in our book, because Lamar has more robust diagnostic support.

-Despite *almost* walking away from Lamar, the Lamar community is planning to continue supporting Lamar at least until `ServicdeProvider` becomes more capable.
+Despite *almost* walking away from Lamar, the Lamar community is planning to continue supporting Lamar at least until `ServiceProvider` becomes more capable.

 ## History and Motivation